RaulRivadeneyra/RaulRivadeneyra/README.md

 * I am [Raúl Rivadeneyra](www.linkedin.com/in/Rivadeneyra)😊.
 Currently studying Software Engineering at the Faculty of Mathematics in Yucatán 🖥

-* I'm the CEO of SoraTomo and Events Director at Coding Talkers ✨

 * My forte is managing projects in a human-oriented manner, not just focusing on the well-being of my clients, but also on the happiness of the team 💪🏼

 * I am currently working on developing a 2D mobile game and making Coding Talker's pilot project succeed 🦄